Remove Recessed Lights

 An LED disk light connected to the ceiling box wires and hanging by the connections.

 A plastic round remodel electrical box for ceilings is usually not rated for supporting a ceiling light.
-However at least one manufacturer has a fan rated plastic round box for new work or remodeling.
+However, at least one manufacturer has a fan-rated plastic round box for new work or remodeling.

-Check in the catalog on the manufacturer’s website to confirm what the ceiling electrical box is rated for.
+Check the catalog on the manufacturer’s website to confirm what the ceiling electrical box is rated for.

 A single LED disk light mounted on the textured ceiling